amirinenisst/SelfdrivingCarND/Project 1/writeup_report.md

 algorithm can be further modified for robustness. one more thing that I figured is, this developed algorithm may not work for steep roads(up/down).

-### 3. Suggest possible improvements to your pipeline
+### 3. Suggest possible improvements to current pipeline

 A possible improvement would be to figure out the horizontal road where the sky and the road meets and then implement the algorithm in case of steep roads